- Every child between the ages of 4-18 who auditions receives a role

 What will the audition be like?
 Each director holds auditions differently.
 For this production, auditions will be closed.
 Those auditioning will be called individually before the director and casting committee.
 When a child takes the stage for the audition, he/she should give his/her name and age and tell the directors what he/she will be performing.
 After the audition, the child is free to leave.

 What if I am out of town on the audition date?
-Those not able to audition on the scheduled audition date will need to submit an application from this website and an audition video to email@example.com by March 6.
+Those who are not able to audition on the scheduled audition date will need to submit an application from this website and an audition video to email@example.com by 7:00 on June 5.

 What should I sing?
 Choose a song that showcases your vocal ability.
 If you are interested in a specific role, choose a song that will show the director that you can perform that role.
 It doesn’t need to be a song from the show for which you are auditioning.
 Younger performers can simply sing "Twinkle Twinkle Little Star," their ABC’s, or can choose something more complicated if desired.
 Whatever you choose, make sure to remain under the 1-minute time limit.